UniErase: Towards Balanced and Precise Unlearning in Language Models: Preliminaries

 where ``$\mathrm{Forget}$'' and ``$\mathrm{Ability}$'' are the standards or metrics for unlearning efficacy and model ability.

-\textbf{Mainstream Unlearning Strategies.} To achieve the goal in Eq \ref{unlearning target}, mainstream unlearning methods design distinct forgetting/retaining losses $l_f/l_r$ on $\mathcal{D}_f$ and $\mathcal{D}_r$, respectively, sometimes using the original model $\pi_{\theta}^{\text{ref}}$ as a reference.
-We unify their loss designs as follows, with $\beta$ and $\gamma$ as the weights:
+\textbf{Mainstream Unlearning Paradigms.} To achieve the goal in Eq. \ref{unlearning target}, current FT-based unlearning design diverse forgetting losses $l_f$ and retaining losses $l_r$, respectively, sometimes using the original model $\pi_{\theta}^{\text{ref}}$ as a reference.
+We unify their loss designs as follows, with $\beta$ and $\gamma$ as trade-off weights:

-In Eq \ref{ft loss}, the forgetting term is designed to make the model forget the content on $\mathcal{D}_f$, while the retaining term aims to preserve the knowledge on $\mathcal{D}_r$.
-However, current methods typically select the neighboring knowledge of $\mathcal{D}_f$ as $\mathcal{D}_r$, and can not encompass diverse general knowledge due to high time cost.
+In Eq. \ref{ft loss}, the forgetting term is designed to make the model forget the contents on $\mathcal{D}_f$, while the retaining term aims to preserve the knowledge on $\mathcal{D}_r$.
+Current methods typically select $\mathcal{D}_r$ to be the neighboring knowledge of $\mathcal{D}_f$, which can not encompass diverse general knowledge and abilities.
 In Appendix \ref{appendix: unlearning losses}, we introduce the specific forms of various $l_f$ and $l_r$ in detail.